Smith & Wesson Model 3: 1st Model .44 Double Action

 Often improperly referred to as a "New Model 3 Double Action", the 1st Model .44 Double Action is not a Model 3 production or variation, but rather a stand-alone model.

 Copies

 The popular Model 3 was copied in many countries.
-Most common were the versions made in Spain, Mexico, and Belgium, but companies such as Ludwig Loewe & Company of Germany and the Tula Arsenal in Russia played a hand in the counterfeit game, too.
+Licensed production for the Russian order was carried out first by Ludwig Loewe & Company of Germany and, since 1886, by the Tula Arsenal in Russia, whereas counterfeit copies were made in Spain, Mexico, and Belgium.
 Copies have been found in Turkey and Pakistan, as well, made by local manufacturers.

 11mm Orbea Hermanos y Cia.
 M1884 Sistema ONÁ ("S&W Model 7")

 In 1884, the Spanish government made a decree stating that any invention not copyrighted by their copyright office was not under their protection.
 One victim of this was S&W, whose lucrative contract to produce Model 3 revolvers for the Spanish Army was quickly cancelled.
 Its work given to local gunsmiths in Eibar by different firms without any standardization of parts.

 The Orbea Hermanos Modelo 1884 Sistema ONÁ (Basque oná > "good") or "S&W Model 7" revolver was made from 1884 until the 1920s.
 It is notable for its grip medallion, which is an "OH" interlaced like the Smith & Wesson "S&W".

 An interesting footnote is that S&W immediately copyrighted all of their other designs in Spain from then on.
 That is why their firearms have MARCA REGISTRADA and the date of the Spanish patent on their barrels.